\\\ International Pet Travel

-1 January 2021 saw new pet regulations for cats and dogs and ferrets travelling to and from Europe and Northern Ireland from Great Britain.
+1 January 2021 saw new pet regulations for cats, dogs and ferrets travelling to and from Europe and Northern Ireland from Great Britain.

 The UK has become a Part 2 listed third country under the EU Pet Travel Scheme which means pet owners will have to ensure they have an animal health certificate (AHC) instead of the pet passport.